afraz-khan/hush-hush/README.md

 ```

 ### Installation
-1. Clone the project on the server using below command
+1. Log into the server and clone the project using below command
    ```
    git clone https://github.com/afraz-khan/hush-hush.git
    ```